A colonoscopy (koe-lun-OS-kuh-pee) is an exam used to detect changes or abnormalities in the large intestine (colon) and rectum.

 Adjust your medications.
 Remind your doctor of your medications at least a week before the exam — especially if you have diabetes, high blood pressure or heart problems or if you take medications or supplements that contain iron.

 Also tell your doctor if you take aspirin or other medications that thin the blood, such as warfarin (Coumadin, Jantoven); newer anticoagulants, such as dabigatran (Pradaxa) or rivaroxaban (Xarelto), used to reduce risk of blot clots or stroke; or heart medications that affect platelets, such as clopidogrel (Plavix).

 You may need to adjust your dosages or stop taking the medications temporarily.

 What you can expect

-A colonoscopy typically takes about 20 minutes to an hour.
+A colonoscopy typically takes about 30 to 60 minutes.

 After the exam, it takes about an hour to begin to recover from the sedative.
 You'll need someone to take you home because it can take up to a day for the full effects of the sedative to wear off.
-Don't drive or go back to work for the rest of the day.
+Don't drive or make important decisions or go back to work for the rest of the day.